SCOPE OF THIS CHAPTER

-The NCSCB and NSCB will develop each year Multi Agency Audit programmes, with the aim of providing assurance to their respective Boards of the quality of safeguarding services in Nottingham City and Nottinghamshire.
+The NCSCP and NSCP will develop each year multi-agency audit programmes, with the aim of providing assurance to their respective Partnerships of the quality of safeguarding services in Nottingham City and Nottinghamshire.
 In addition, any areas of good practice will be identified and shared and areas for development will result in recommendations and action to improve practice.

-The NCSCB and NSCB will ensure that the level and depth of multi agency audit is sufficient to provide the necessary assurance of safeguarding practice and that partner agencies are involved appropriately, including the involvement of front line staff.
+The NCSCP and NSCP will ensure that the level and depth of multi-agency audit is sufficient to provide the necessary assurance of safeguarding practice and that safeguarding partners/relevant agencies are involved appropriately, including the involvement of front line staff.
 Wherever possible the views of children, young people and their families will be incorporated into audit work.
-In addition to agency representatives, additional support will be provided in relation to issues such as domestic violence, substance use, learning disabilities and mental health.
-Not all auditors will undertake each audit.

-Reports of audit activity will be made to the NCSCB / NSCB Boards on a regular basis, and these will include any emerging issues that need to be addressed.
+Reports of audit activity will be made to the NCSCP / NSCP (Safeguarding Assurance and Improvement Group) on a regular basis, and these will include any emerging issues that need to be addressed.

-An analysis of these reports will be published in the Board Annual Reports, and will inform the Business Plan priorities for the following year.
+An analysis of these reports will be published in the Partnerships Annual Reports, and will inform the Business Plan priorities for the following year.

-In addition the NCSCB & NSCB have an expectation that each partner agency of the board will undertake their own internal audits of safeguarding activity.
+In addition the NCSCP & NSCP have an expectation that each safeguarding partner/relevant agency will undertake their own internal audits of safeguarding activity.

-Partner agencies are to determine the focus of these audits based on their own self assessments of safeguarding practice (including Section 11 compliance) and learning from Serious Case Reviews.
+Safeguarding partners/relevant agencies are to determine the focus of these audits based on their own self assessments of safeguarding practice (including Section 11 compliance) and learning from case reviews.
 These may cover the implementation of policy and procedures; line management arrangements, training and supervision; and the quality of specific safeguarding interventions.
-Analysis of the results of the audits should lead to recommendations for future practice development, and be reported to the appropriate LSCB Board.
+Analysis of the results of the audits should lead to recommendations for future practice development, and be reported to the appropriate safeguarding partnership.